FireCARES/fire-risk/README.md

 dist.gibbs_sample()
 ```

-### Running the DIST model when residential fire counts are stored in a Postgres database
+### Running the Differential In Standard Time model when residential fire counts are stored in a Postgres database
 ```python
 from fire_risk.models.DIST import DIST from fire_risk.backends import PostgresBackend